Before the Graph Works, the Data Has to Talk: Exalate’s Take on Atlassian Team ’26

 AI Needs the Work Story, Not Just the Work Item

-The best sync does not make itself the story.
+The best sync doesn’t make itself the story.
 It gives teams one less thing to carry.

 — Francis Martens, CEO of Exalate

-Atlassian’s direction is ambitious: AI in the flow of work, agents as teammates, and a system of work that gets smarter as teams use it.
+Atlassian’s direction is ambitious: AI in the flow of work, agents as teammates, a system of work that gets smarter as teams use it.
+That direction creates real potential — and real pressure on the underlying enterprise data fabric.

 Questions From the Floor.
 Answers We Actually Have.